nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/chapters/honey-raes-get-emps-cust.md

     {
         return Results.NotFound();
     }
-    return Results.Ok(employee);
+    return Results.Ok(new EmployeeDTO
+    {
+        Id = employee.Id,
+        Name = employee.Name,
+        Specialty = employee.Specialty
     });
+});
 ```

 2. If you hover over the `NotFound` method, you'll see that it creates a `404` response for the endpoint.
 We return that if no employee is found with a matching `Id`.
-Otherwise, we return a `200` response with the employee data in the body (created by the call to `Ok()`, and passing in the employee object as an argument).
+Otherwise, we return a `200` response with the employee data in the body (created by the call to `Ok()`, and passing in the employee DTO object as an argument).

 3. Test the endpoint and make sure you get a `404` response in Postman when querying for an employee that doesn't exist in the database.